The 3/3/3 Rule For Dogs

 3 MONTHS

-My chart below includes specific, introductive behavior (dog and human) techniques.
-Following the below method has never failed in my home, for successful integration of a foster animal.
+The DLB chart below includes specific, introductive behavior (dog and human) techniques.
+Following the below is a nearly failsafe guideline for successful integration of a a pet into a new home.

 The same slow, controlled introduction technique applies to bringing a newly adopted pet home, as well.
 Or purchased, if you went that route (please don't!).

-Personally, I wait until day 5 to allow for play.
-Sometimes I will cheat and allow a play teaser on evening 4, after our evening walk.
+We like to wait until day 5 to allow for play.
+Sometimes we cheat and allow a play teaser on evening 4, after an evening walk.

 The most common side effect of NOT doing slow, controlled "333 Rule" dog introductions is RESOURCE GUARDING.
 Resources include food, treats, toys, spaces (dog beds, the yard, couches), and YOU.